 About the Mineral Corundum

-Corundum is a relatively common natural mineral that's a crystalline form of aluminium oxide (a chemical compound of aluminium and oxygen) with traces of iron, titanium and chromium.
-Naturally transparent it changes colour with the presence of impurities but in its purest form is colourless.
 Corundum is one of the hardest natural minerals known to man and can scratch almost every other mineral on Earth.
-For this reason historically it has been widely used as an abrasive although in more recent years it has gradually been replaced with a synthetic substitute.
+For this reason historically it has been widely used as an abrasive.
+More recently it has gradually been replaced with synthetic substitutes.

 On Mohs scale of mineral hardness corundum grades 9 so it's softer than diamond which grades 10.
-Although only one grade higher diamond is four times as hard as corundum.
+Although only one grade higher, diamond is four times as hard.

 Red corundum - Photo; Stan Celestian.
-Click to Enlarge
+Clickable image

-Inclusions of the mineral rutile in either red or blue corundum can result in an optical phenomenon known as asterism and when present, stones are better known as star ruby or star sapphire.
+Inclusions of the mineral rutile in either red or blue corundum can result in an optical phenomenon known as asterism.
+Where present, stones are better known as star ruby or star sapphire.